10 Must-See Northland Attractions: Photo Locations in New Zealand

 Standing tall at the top of New Zealand, Cape Reinga Lighthouse.

-It is here that the spirits of departed Maoris set forth on their journey from the roots of the pohutukawa tree to their ancestral home of Hawaiki.
+It is here that the spirits of departed Maori set forth on their journey from the roots of the pohutukawa tree to their ancestral home of Hawaiki.

 The Top of NZ Northland attractions.

-The top of New Zealand where the pohutukawa tree sits awaiting spirits.
+The top of New Zealand, where the pohutukawa tree sits, awaits spirits.

 If you do the day tour from Paihia, you’ll find yourself on 90-Mile beach and the Te Paki Sand Dunes.